 In partnership with industry leaders and top universities like UC Davis, Wonderful Pistachios & Almonds invests heavily in finding ways to improve quality while minimizing the impact on the earth.
 This includes responsible water management, careful soil maintenance and bio-rational pest control that uses naturally occurring compounds rather than dangerous chemicals.

 Wonderful Pistachios & Almonds has invested nearly $25 million to improve water management.
 In the orchards, we monitor and adjust usage hour-by-hour based on real-time data.

 Wonderful Pistachios & Almonds wants the people of the Central Valley to have the resources necessary to develop a community that’s every bit as rich as the soil in the region.
 The company has established scholarships, helped create early education programs and underwritten the area’s first charter school.
-They’ve also made significant investments in healthcare, including a $4 million donation to a local children’s hospital.
+We’ve also made significant investments in health care, including a $4 million donation to a local children’s hospital.